erika-e/gsheet_reading_list_digest/README.md

 # gsheet_reading_list_digest
 This project allows you to curate a customized daily reading list from a backlog of links you'd like to read.
 It uses a google sheet and google apps script to automate the digest.
+I wrote a blog post about how this came to be, [which you can read here](https://betterwithdata.substack.com/p/learning-superpower)

 ## How to Get Started